MiroHallo/triangle/README.md

-# PT-axes and Triangle diagram
+# PT-axes and Triangle diagram of earthquake source
 Plot PT-axes into polar diagram and the triangle diagram
 ***************************************

-  Open-source Matlab functions for plotting PT-axes into polar diagram, and triangle diagram (Frohlich 1992) of DC focal mechanisms.
+  Open-source Matlab functions for plotting PT-axes into polar diagram, and triangle diagram (Frohlich 1992) of double-couple focal mechanisms.

 1 METHODOLOGY
 ===================